marianobarrios/tls-channel/_README.md

 There is of course no strict need to use SSLEngine.
 The two most common alternatives are:

 - Use the [Java Native Interface](https://docs.oracle.com/javase/8/docs/technotes/guides/jni/) (JNI) and call OpenSSL.
 The Tomcat project has a widely used "[native](http://tomcat.apache.org/native-doc/)" library that easies that task.
 While using native code can work, this as obvious shortcomings, specially regarding distribution, type compatibility and safety.
 - "[The Legion of the Bouncy Castle](https://www.bouncycastle.org/)" has a "lightweight" TLS API that supports streaming.
-This works but only in blocking mode, effective just like using the old SSLSocket API.
+This works but only in blocking mode, effectively just like using the old SSLSocket API.

-Of course, these options imply using an alternative implementation, which may not be desired.
+Of course, these options imply using an alternative cryptographic implementation, which may not be desired.

 ### Existing open-source SSLEngine users